-These Are the Best Workouts for Your Mental Health, According to Science
+The 4 Best Workouts for Mental Health, According to Science

 As much as squeezing workouts into your busy schedule can feel like a hassle, it’s super important to get your body moving.
 Not just for the physical benefits—exercise can also play a huge role in supporting a healthy mind.
 According to Barbara Nosal, Ph.D., chief clinical officer at Newport Academy, 30 minutes or more of daily exercise “increases the production of serotonin, a neurotransmitter linked to the regulation of mood and social behavior, as well as sleep, appetite and memory, all of which contribute to a balanced mind and body.”
 Sounds great to us.
-Read on for four types of exercise that are scientifically proven to boost your mood.
+Read on for the four best workouts for mental health (yes, really, they're scientifically proven to boost your mood).

 Walking is good for your mental health, period.
 In a 2013 study at Harvard University, participants who walked briskly for about 35 minutes a day five times a week improved symptoms of mild to moderate depression.
 For even more mood-boosting potential, try walking or hiking in a verdant area (read: one with lots of trees and greenery).
 Why?
 Research published in the International Journal of Environmental Research and Public Health found that even looking at photos of green spaces has health benefits—most notably, stress reduction.
 In the study, a group of university students were shown photos on a computer screen.
 Half saw a photo of an urban landscape with tall buildings and parked cars.
 The other half saw a photo of an empty path surrounded by trees.
 Immediately after, the subjects completed a series of increasingly difficult math problems.
 Researchers found that the students who had been shown the green space had lower heart rates and were better equipped to deal with the stress of the test.
 If those are the mental benefits you can reap by just gazing at nature, think about how you’ll feel when you’re actually in it.